josh-collinsworth/joco-gridsome/src/posts/goodbye-instagram.md

 My feelings on the matter are further complicated by the fact that: if I'm being honest, one major catalyst of these beliefs was, ironically, Facebook.

 I have Facebook itself to thank for a good deal of the progress I myself made as a person in my 20s and early 30s, as friends and acquaintances on the platform (especially women) helped to gradually push me to become aware of my own bias and privilege (having been blinded to them by, among other things, the religious conservative values I had been brought up with to that point).
 Frankly, much as it pains me to admit it, Facebook itself is a large part of the reason I have the beliefs I do today.

+<Callout>I don’t believe Instagram puts enough good in my life—or that I put enough good into the world because of it—to justify my continued usage.</Callout>

 That said, though, it could have just as easily gone the opposite way, and Facebook could have further galvanized my then-problematic views, a fact which had the odd effect of making it both easier and harder to leave.